To run the consumer, simply point it at the “import path” to your application’s

-- The worker executes the task.
+The worker executes the task.
 If the task finishes, any results are stored in the result store.
 If the task fails, the consumer checks to see if the task can be retried.
 Then, if the task is to be retried, the consumer checks to see if the task is configured to wait a number of seconds between retries.
 Depending on the configuration, huey will either re-enqueue the task for execution, or tell the scheduler when to re-enqueue it based on the delay.
 If the consumer is killed abruptly or the machine powers off unexpectedly, any tasks that are currently being run by a worker will be “lost”.

 While all the above is going on with the Worker(s), the Scheduler is looking at its schedule to see if any tasks are ready to be executed.
 If a task is ready to run, it is enqueued and will be processed by the next available worker.

 If you are using the Periodic Task feature (cron), then every minute, the scheduler will check through the various periodic tasks to see if any should be run.
 If so, these tasks are enqueued.

 When the consumer is shutdown using SIGTERM, any workers still involved in the execution of a task will be interrupted mid-task.